HGinnerup/OverleafHistory/README.md

 Clicking backward or forward in the browser then navigates between the documents you have been in, as if they were different pages.

+Also allows you to share a link, to an exact file, with collaborators who also have this extension.

 ## Setup with Tamper Monkey for Chrome
 1. Install Tamper Monkey
     https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo